miranthajayatilake/kudle/README.md

 ## Getting help
 Please use the issues tracker of this repository to report on any bugs or questions you have.

+## Upcoming features

+- Updating and scaling of running apps